-Salt-free water softeners work by changing the form of magnesium and calcium ions so that they do not stick to surfaces.
-That is why salt-free water softeners are referred to as water conditioners.
+Salt-free softeners work by changing the form of magnesium and calcium ions so that they do not stick to surfaces.
+That is why they are referred to as salt-free water conditioners.
 The system conditions the water by crystallizing calcium; however, the calcium ions are not eliminated.

-A water analysis on post-treated water by a salt-free water conditioner shows no change in the grains per gallon.
+A water analysis on post-treated water by a salt-free system shows no change in the grains per gallon.
 The system does not eliminate the scale buildup in your plumbing; however, it is limited.

 Scale Prevention Efficiency

-Water softener systems work to prevent scale buildup in plumbing systems.
+Water softeners work to prevent scale buildup in plumbing systems.
 Salt-based systems use resin beads that release sodium and trap calcium and magnesium ions to soften water.
 Salt-free systems work by conditioning water without eliminating the mineral ions that cause scaling.